dmenezesgabriel/docker-localstack-hello/docs/aws-ec2.md

 Provides the information required to launch an instance, which is a virtual server in the cloud.
 You must specify a source AMI when you launch an instance.
 You can launch multiple instances from a single AMI when you need multiple instances with the same configuration.
 You can use different AMIs to launch instances when you need instances with different configurations.

+The AMI must be in the same region as that of the EC2 instance to be launched.
+If the AMI exists in a different region, you can copy that AMI to the region where you want to launch the EC2 instance.
+The region of AMI has no bearing on the performance of the EC2 instance.

 ## EC2 Image Builder

 Automatically build, test and distribute AMIs.